Four Seasons: Variations in American Vitalist Film Comedy

 Henry recognizing the overtones of a real human voice rather than a recording, without looking back, slouches in his chair, presses his fedora down over his eyes, and complains about not being able to find his slippers.
 In the background, the orchestra begins a reprise of “I only know when he began to dance with me.”
 There is a momentary tableau, and then Eliza to Henry’s left and behind him takes a single, confident step forward.
 And as a final tableau, the orchestra segues to the closing line, “I could have danced, danced, danced, all night.”

 It is not Shaw’s ending.
-However, as Paul has argued elsewhere (1983), it is the only legitimate ending of Pygmalion, Shaw having deliberately sabotaged his own ending to make his audience think it through for themselves.
+However, as Paul has argued elsewhere (1983, p.
+139ff), it is the only legitimate ending of Pygmalion, Shaw having deliberately sabotaged his own ending to make his audience think it through for themselves.
 Lerner and Loewe’s is the ending that makes sense of the whole design, the whole pattern of the play and of the movie.

 And because it is the true ending, true to the integrity of the work, it is remarkable for how beautifully and consistently it all works out as a tensely vital ending, full of ambiguity and still asserting the obvious, that Henry and Eliza can’t do without each other.
 In the process, it strongly emphasizes the Regain form, a form essentially humorous in itself, which characterizes Vitalist Comedy.